Mission statement:

 Vision: Improving Children’s Lives

 RDDC aims to significantly improve the lives of children and youth in its focus countries (Bosnia-Herzegovina, Guinea, Rwanda) by equipping participating youth with a skill or knowledge base that they can leverage in the future.
-Dance, found at the core of each program, is used to help the children develop confidence, self-esteem and discipline.
+Dance, found at the core of each program, is used to help the children develop cognitive learning skills (ranging from memorization to retention/recall of information).
 RDDC trains a few of the most talented and committed students to become dancers or teachers directly involved with RDDC programs, but ultimately, serves the vast majority of students through the educational training associated with each program.

 History: